o-k-a-y/Angular/README.md

 **Structural directives**: Change DOM layout by adding/removing elements.
 Examples are \*ngIf, \*ngFor.
 **Attribute directives**: Change appearance or behavior of an element, component, or other directive.
 Examples are [ngStyle], [ngClass].

+## ShoppingListWithRecipes
+An actual small project using nested components to display a recipe list and shopping list with options to manage both.